mindsandthings/Obsidian_Repo/4. Archive/kindle-notes/Forte-Building a Second Brain.md

 "The true test of whether a note you've created is discoverable is whether you can get the gist of it at a glance." (in under 30 seconds)

+# Intermediate packets
+There are five kinds of Intermediate Packets you can create and reuse in your work:

+**Distilled notes**: Books or articles you’ve read and distilled so it’s easy to get the gist of what they contain (using the Progressive Summarization technique you learned in the previous chapter, for example).
+**Outtakes**: The material or ideas that didn’t make it into a past project but could be used in future ones.
+**Work-in-process**: The documents, graphics, agendas, or plans you produced during past projects.
+**Final deliverables**: Concrete pieces of work you’ve delivered as part of past projects, which could become components of something new. **Documents created by others**: Knowledge assets created by people on your team, contractors or consultants, or even clients or customers, that you can reference and incorporate into your work.

+Forte, Tiago.
+Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential (p.
+153).
+Atria Books.
+Kindle Edition.